the-road-to-graphql/the-road-to-graphql/manuscript/00-foreword/03-faq.md

 **Can I help to improve the content?**

 Yes, I would love to hear your feedback.
 You can open an issue on [GitHub](http://github.com/rwieruch/the-road-to-graphql) and express improvements to the technical aspects or the text content.
-Many of my publications are translated from my native language to yours, so any help clearing up translations is useful.
 You can also open pull requests on GitHub for documents or repositories.

 **How do I support the project?**

 If you find my lessons useful and would like to contribute, seek my website's [About Page](https://www.robinwieruch.de/about/) for information about how to offer support.
 It is also very helpful for my readers spread the word about how my books helped them, so others might discover ways to improve their web development skillsets.
-Lastly, I have a [Patreon](https://www.patreon.com/rwieruch) available for anyone who would like to become a long-term contributor to my ongoing projects.
 Contributing through any of the provided channels gives me the freedom to create in-depth courses, and to continue offering free material.

 **Is there a money back guarantee?**